 There is a green roof for every use, be it a new family house, large hospital, garage, storage facility, a delicate renovation – even a shed or a doghouse!
-To decide on the appropriate green roof to use for any project, it is of utmost importance to do your research to ensure the best performance and/or desired appearance.
+To decide on the appropriate green roof to use for any project, it is of uttermost importance to do your research to ensure the best performance and/or desired appearance.

 Green roofs, the vegetated coverage of building rooftops, are increasing in popularity due to their various benefits.
 They provide ecosystem services like stormwater management, thermal regulation, enhance the local provision of food and provide wildlife habitats, but also less tangible non-material and cultural services like relaxation and social integration.
 Architects and planners have embraced rooftop gardens as aesthetically intriguing as well as highly functional spaces.
 Municipalities are actively promoting green roofs installation through policy instruments like construction regulations and economic incentives, while academic study of the subject has grown exponentially.
 There are three standard industry typologies; extensive, semi-intensive, and intensive, mostly differentiated by substrate depth, associated vegetative capacity and maintenance requirements.
 Additionally, two specialized categories; naturalized and allotment roofs are appearing as distinct typologies (1).